Teachers’ sick pay and sick leave entitlement

 Teachers whose sick leave extends into the school holiday must continue to submit medical certificates, as required, even though the school or academy is closed.

-Under normal circumstances, a teacher’s new entitlement to sick leave and sick pay would start on 1 April.
-However, if a teacher is absent from work due to illness on 31 March, the period of absence will continue to be counted against the previous year’s allowance and the new allowance will not start until the teacher is back at work.
+If a teacher is absent from work due to illness on 31 March, the period of absence will continue to be counted against the previous year’s allowance and the new allowance will not start until the teacher is back at work.

 NEU sick pay and sick leave calendar